The Patent Litigation Law Review: France

 - stopped exploiting or covering the needs of the French market for more than three years.

-For these purposes, importing the patented product into the territory of a member of the World Trade Organization agreement is considered to be an exploitation of the patent.
+For those purposes, importing the patented product into the territory of a member of the World Trade Organization agreement is considered to be exploitation of the patent.

-With respect to the covid-19 pandemic, a new Article L.3131-15 has been included in the French code for public health, allowing the government to 'order the requisition of any person and any goods and services necessary for the fight against the health disaster' and 'whenever necessary, [to] take any measure to provide patients with appropriate medicines to eradicate the health disaster'.42 This measure would notably allow requisition of stocks of drugs or factories in the context of the pandemic.
-Compensation for these requisitions should follow a regime governed by Article L. 2234-1 of the French defence code.
+With regard to the covid-19 pandemic, a new Article L.3131-15 has been included in the Code of Public Health, allowing the government to 'order the requisition of any person and any goods and services necessary for the fight against the health disaster' and 'whenever necessary, [to] take any measure to provide patients with appropriate medicines to eradicate the health disaster'.53 This measure would notably allow requisition of stocks of drugs or factories in the context of the pandemic.
+Compensation for those requisitions should follow a regime governed by Article L. 2234-1 of the French Defence Code.

 ii Declarations of non-infringement

 A declaration can be sought from the court that an act or proposed act in a territory of a member state of the EEC does not infringe a patent.
 Prior to commencing court proceedings, a party seeking a declaration of non-infringement (DNI) shall invite a patentee to respond to a request for a DNI.

 If the party seeking a DNI is not satisfied with the patentee's response, or if the patentee does not respond within three months, an action can be brought before the Paris Judicial Court.
 In such an action, the burden of proof of non-infringement rests with the party seeking the declaration.

 The judgment in DNI proceedings is handed down without prejudice to any ongoing nullity action or any subsequent infringement proceedings.